Justin-Tan/Justin-Tan.github.io/_posts/2020-06-22-Latent-variable-models-in-JAX.md

 ## Credits
 1. [Rob Lange's blog post](https://roberttlange.github.io/posts/2020/03/blog-post-10/) was very helpful when wrangling over the optimization process for Jax.
-2. [Jax FAQ](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) helped out a lot when I was banging my head against my keyboard - Jax error traces can be a bit ... cryptic.
+2. [The (quite large) Jax FAQ](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) helped out a lot when I was banging my head against my keyboard - Jax error traces can be a bit ... cryptic.
 3. [Bruce Springsteen](https://youtu.be/k1wqVIZR0ho?t=147) for providing the soundtrack for this post.

 ## References